tbarker/5X-Crypto-Security-Guide/README.md

 19. Gather up the **Office** and Home **backup** plates and take them to your Safety **Deposit Box**.
 Make sure they have your contingency plans for death or incapacity on file.
 20. Deliver each of the **Guardian** backup plates to their respective **Guardians**.
 21. Collect the spare materials including the spare phone and put them somewhere safe.

+This is a public guide on the internet.
+If you're concerned about physical safety, you should mix it up a bit just to be sure.
+Have a glitter bomb in the decoy desk safe or something 😄

+### ENS Names (optional)

+Reduce your risk of sending funds to the wrong addresses by giving an ENS domain [user friendly names for Ethereum addreeses] to *each* **Holding**, with sub-domains for each address that **Holding** regularly interact with.
+For example, `kraken-deposit.wibble-womble.eth`.

+Remember ENS names are public on-chain.

 ## Failure and Recovery